-When you run a Forex brokerage you get approached by every prime of prime time and again.
+When you run a Forex brokerage, you get approached by every prime of prime time and again.
 They offer you multi-bank liquidity usually at a per million rate that can vary depending upon volume.
-Once you factor in bridge fees this usually is north of $10 per million up to $20 per million.
-Spreads are normally variable but Prime of Prime will try and come in with spreads starting below 0.5 PIPs.
-Fortress Prime wanted in on the prime of prime market and they were willing to offer anything and everything to get their market share fast.
+Once you factor in bridge fees, this often is north of $10 per million up to $20 per million.
+Spreads usually are variable, but Prime of Prime will try and come in with spreads starting below 0.5 PIPs.
+Fortress Prime wanted in on the prime of prime market, and they were willing to offer anything and everything to get their market share fast.

 Back in 2014, one prime of prime was going around with deals that sounded too good to be true.
 They were offering spreads between 0.2-0.4 with a per million charges of $8.50.
 What was the catch?
 They were not regulated in the US, UK or Australia but they claimed to be controlled in the UAE and had Central Bank approval.
 If I remember correctly, they also claimed that they were backed one of the princes or a sultan for over $100 million.
 Fortunately, we decided not to proceed with Fortress Prime which ended up in one of the worst blow-ups the industry has ever seen.

 Not so fortunate were the numerous brokers that were sold on the liquidity and the incredibly low spreads.
 Fortress Prime was an example that retail clients aren’t the only victims of Forex fraud.
 Even FXCM fell victim to the enticing offerings of Fortress Prime and in the end, had to write off over $6 million.